Here’s a tutorial for a very non-traditional 12-loop “Odd” braid with an unusual number of loop-transfers: Five!

 Note: These braids could also be made with the opposite direction of moves, in the same way that you would unbraid the braid I teach here.
 But if I wanted to braid in that “backwards” direction solo for the 12-loop braid, I might try to work out another way to hold the loops than having three on the left little finger.
 It’s not as convenient to unbraid in that configuration as it is to braid.

-(Ignore the numbers in parentheses below!
+(Ignore the two columns of numbers in parentheses below!
 They are not necessary for loading these patterns.
 They might be helpful when planning your own color-patterns.
 Explained at the bottom of the page.)

 Left hand: